 Now, it’s important to note that your mind will wander when you start practicing mindfulness, so expect that it will happen, know that it’s natural, and keep practicing.
 Although staying focused on the present seems like a fairly simple task, you’re forming a new habit and breaking an old, long-standing one, which takes time and regular practice.

 In order to break free from your worries and see the benefits of mindfulness you need to be consistent and persistent in your practice.
 Try to devote a little time each day to press pause on your worries and observe the present moment, even 5-10 minutes is a good starting point and you can build from there.

 Training yourself to be more present and aware through mindfulness is a valuable skill to get you started on the path toward finding relief.
 The next step is to start using additional strategies to help you shift and challenge your thinking so that you can get a better handle on your worries and learn to ease your mind.
-If you're ready to take that next step, check out this FREE online mini-course -

 Never miss another post!
 Subscribe today to receive weekly blog posts with practical and effective tips for dealing with anxiety & stress, building self-confidence, and living life more fully.

 If you are interested in more support for managing anxiety, stress, or depression, feel free to contact me and we can set up a therapy appointment.
 I’m happy to help.